Chapter 3 Infectious Diseases Related to Travel

-Marc Fischer, Stephanie J. Yendell, Pierre E. Rollin
+Marc Fischer, Ingrid B. Rabe, Pierre E. Rollin

-Tickborne encephalitis virus (TBEV) is a single-stranded RNA virus that belongs to the genus Flavivirus and is closely related to Powassan virus.
-TBEV has 3 subtypes: European, Siberian, and Far Eastern.
+Tickborne encephalitis (TBE) virus is a single-stranded RNA virus that belongs to the genus Flavivirus.
+TBE virus has 3 subtypes: European, Siberian, and Far Eastern.

-TBEV is transmitted to humans through the bite of an infected tick of the Ixodes species, primarily I. ricinus (European subtype) or I. persulcatus (Siberian and Far Eastern subtypes).
+TBE virus is transmitted to humans through the bite of an infected tick of the Ixodes species, primarily I. ricinus (European subtype) or I. persulcatus (Siberian and Far Eastern subtypes).
 The virus is maintained in discrete areas of deciduous forests.
 Ticks act as both vector and virus reservoir, and small rodents are the primary amplifying host.
-Tickborne encephalitis (TBE) can also be acquired by ingesting unpasteurized dairy products (such as milk and cheese) from infected goats, sheep, or cows.
-TBEV transmission has infrequently been reported through laboratory exposure and slaughtering viremic animals.
-Direct person-to-person spread of TBEV occurs only rarely, through blood transfusion or breastfeeding.
+TBE can also be acquired by ingesting unpasteurized dairy products (such as milk and cheese) from infected goats, sheep, or cows.
+TBE virus transmission has infrequently been reported through laboratory exposure and slaughtering viremic animals.
+Direct person-to-person spread of TBE virus occurs only rarely, through blood transfusion or breastfeeding.

-TBE is endemic in focal areas of Europe and Asia (from eastern France to northern Japan and from northern Russia to Albania).
-From 1990 through 2009, an average of 8,500 cases per year (range, 5,352–12,733 cases) were reported from 19 European countries, with a peak in incidence in the late 1990s.
-Russia has the largest number of reported TBE cases, and western Siberia has the highest incidence of TBE in the world.
-Other European countries with known endemic areas include Austria, Croatia, Czech Republic, Denmark, Estonia, Finland, France, Germany, Hungary, Italy, Latvia, Lithuania, Norway, Poland, Romania, Slovakia, Slovenia, Sweden, and Switzerland.
+TBE is endemic in focal areas of Europe and Asia, extending from eastern France to northern Japan and from northern Russia to Albania.
+Approximately 5,000‒13,000 TBE cases are reported each year, with large annual fluctuations.
+Russia has the largest number of reported cases.
+The highest disease incidence has been reported from western Siberia and the Baltic States (Estonia, Latvia, Lithuania).
+Other European countries with reported cases or known endemic areas include Albania, Austria, Belarus, Bosnia, Croatia, Czech Republic, Denmark, Finland, France, Germany, Hungary, Italy, Norway, Poland, Romania, Serbia, Slovakia, Slovenia, Sweden, Switzerland, and Ukraine.
 Asian countries with reported TBE cases or virus activity include China, Japan, Kazakhstan, Kyrgyzstan, Mongolia, and South Korea.

-The overall risk of acquiring TBE for an unvaccinated visitor to a highly endemic area during the TBEV transmission season has been estimated at 1 case per 10,000 person-months of exposure.
-Most TBEV infections result from tick bites acquired in forested areas through activities such as camping; hiking; fishing; bicycling; collecting mushrooms, berries, or flowers; and outdoor occupations such as forestry or military training.
+The overall risk of acquiring TBE for an unvaccinated visitor to a highly endemic area during the TBE virus transmission season has been estimated at 1 case per 10,000 person-months of exposure.
+Most TBE virus infections result from tick bites acquired in forested areas through activities such as camping; hiking; fishing; bicycling; collecting mushrooms, berries, or flowers; and outdoor occupations such as forestry or military training.
 The risk is negligible for people who remain in urban or unforested areas and who do not consume unpasteurized dairy products.

 - First phase: nonspecific febrile illness with headache, myalgia, and fatigue.
 Usually lasts for several days and may be followed by an afebrile and relatively asymptomatic period.
 Up to two-thirds of patients may recover without any further illness.

 - Second phase: central nervous system involvement resulting in aseptic meningitis, encephalitis, or myelitis.
-Findings include meningeal signs, altered mental status, cognitive dysfunction, ataxia, tremors, cranial nerve palsies, and limb paresis.
+Findings include meningeal signs, altered mental status, cognitive dysfunction, ataxia, rigidity, seizures, tremors, cranial nerve palsies, and limb paresis.

 Disease severity increases with age.
-Clinical course and long-term outcome also vary by TBEV subtype:
+Although TBE tends to be less severe in children, residual symptoms and neurologic deficits have been described.
+Clinical course and long-term outcome also vary by TBE virus subtype:

 - The European subtype is associated with milder disease, a case-fatality ratio of <2%, and neurologic sequelae in up to 30% of patients.